python/mypy/docs/source/protocols.rst

    batch_proc([], bad_cb)   # Error!
 Argument 2 has incompatible type because of
                             # different name and kind in the callback

-Callback protocols and :py:data:`~typing.Callable` types can be used mostly interchangeably.
+Callback protocols and :py:class:`~collections.abc.Callable` types can be used mostly interchangeably.
 Parameter names in :py:meth:`__call__ <object.__call__>` methods must be identical, unless the parameters are positional-only.
 Example (using the legacy syntax for generic functions):

 .. code-block:: python

-   from typing import Callable, Protocol, TypeVar
+   from collections.abc import Callable from typing import Protocol, TypeVar

    T = TypeVar('T')